Morocco (film): Plot

 In Mogador, Morocco in the late 1920s, a unit of the French Foreign Legion returns from a campaign.
 Among the legionnaires is Private Tom Brown.
 Meanwhile, on a ship bound for Mogador is the disillusioned nightclub singer Amy Jolly.
 Wealthy La Bessière tries to make her acquaintance, but she rebuffs him.

 Amy becomes the headliner at a nightclub.
-After a performance, she sells apples to members of the audience, including La Bessière and Brown.
+After a performance, she sells apples to audience members, including La Bessière and Brown.
 When Amy gives the latter his "change", she slips him her key.

-On the way to Amy's house, Tom encounters Adjudant Caesar's wife.
+On the way to Amy's house, Tom encounters Adjutant Caesar's wife.
 She clearly has a clandestine relationship with him, which she desires to maintain, but Tom rejects her.
-He enters Amy's house and he and Amy become acquainted.
-She is embittered with life and men after repeated betrayals, and asks if Tom can restore her faith in men.
+He enters Amy's house and the two become acquainted.
+Amy is embittered with life and men after repeated betrayals, and asks if Tom can restore her faith in men.
 He answers that he is the wrong man for that.
 Unwilling to risk heartbreak yet again, she asks him to leave before anything serious happens.

 Back in the street, Tom encounters Caesar's wife again, while her husband watches undetected from the shadows.
 Meanwhile, Amy changes her mind and comes after Tom, who heads back with her to her house.
 Madame Caesar hires two ruffians to attack Tom, but he manages to seriously wound both.

 The next day, Tom is brought before Caesar, who is Tom's commanding officer, for injuring the two natives.
 Amy helps Tom's case by testifying that he was attacked, but Caesar makes Tom aware that he knows about Tom's involvement with his wife.
 La Bessière, whose affections for Amy continue unabated, knows of her feelings for Tom and offers to use his influence to lighten Tom's punishment.
 Instead of a court-martial, Tom is reassigned to a detachment commanded by Caesar that is leaving soon for Amalfa Pass.
 Suspecting that Caesar intends to rid himself of his romantic rival while they are gone, Tom decides to desert and run away with Amy.